 Casual dining, special occasion, kid friendly

 The Assembly House is a gorgeous Grade-I listed Georgian building overseen by local celebrity chef Richard Hughes.
 Just along from M&S in Norwich’s city centre, it serves a splendid afternoon tea.
+It was in fact a finalist for 'best afternoon tea' in the Norfolk food and drink awards 2017.
 Highlights include cheese, mustard and chive scones, Norfolk ham finger sandwiches and some stunning cakes and pastries.
-Afternoon tea £19.95.
+Afternoon tea £21.95 for one and £42.00 for two.

 Casual dining, cheap eat

 For some of the best Japanese food in the country, head to this contemporary Izayaka-style restaurant opposite the Cathedral.
-Here, you can watch the chefs preparing an array of sushi and sashimi, including grilled eel and cucumber temaki hand rolls and octopus nigiri.
+Here, you can watch the chefs preparing an array of sushi and sashimi, including cucumber and sesame temaki hand rolls and octopus nigiri.
 The ‘otsumami’ or sharing dishes include vegetarian options such as yasai age gyoza (deep-fried vegetable dumplings).
 Small plates from £3.

 Casual dining, kid friendly